konishdutta/konishdutta/README.md

-# Welcome to Konish's Github!
+# 👋 I'm Konish.
-👋 I'm Konish.
 I'm really passionate about the intersection of creativity and technology.
 Below you'll find a list of personal projects I've undertaken in my pursuit to a) deepen my understanding of computer science b) find an outlet to express my creative impulse.

 | Project    | Description |
 | -------- | ------- |